Elleined/sql-notes/README.md

 person table where email address is unique for every row.
 	- Single table can have multiple candidate key.
 	- Set of column that can be also used as primary key.
+	- So defining UNIQUE AND NOT NULL makes a column a candidate key automatically.
+But making it UNIQUE but allows NULL its not considered as candidate key.
+Becuase candidate key must be UNIQUE and NOT NULL as its requirements.

 5. Alternate key
 	- Alias for candidate key